 Your farmerswife (fw) system needs to be upgraded and running on version 6.5 or later in order to use "OpenJDK" instead of "Java (Oracle)."

-NOTE: Since the Release of farmerswife v6.8 you need to at least run OpenJDK v11 on the fw Server app's host machine, in order for the Web Client and Mobile Web Client (and fwplay if licensed) to work.
+NOTE: Since the Release of farmerswife v6.8 you need to run OpenJDK v11 on the fw Server app's host machine, in order for the Web Client and Mobile Web Client (and fwplay if licensed) to work.

 Java only needs to be installed on the fw Server app host machine; it is used by the built-in web server and powers the Web Client and Mobile Web Client (and fw Play if licensed).